david-drew/OpenVINO-Custom-Layers/README.md

-# OpenVINO Custom Layer Tutorials for Linux
+# OpenVINO Custom Layer Tutorials for Linux and Windows

 ## Before You Start
 It's assumed that you've installed the appropriate version of OpenVINO, including the Model Optimizer, in the default /opt/intel directory.
 If you've installed to a different directory you may need to change the directory pathways in the commands below.

-If you're using an earlier version, refer to this [document](./README.md).

 Use the appropriate directory and tutorial for the version of OpenVINO you've installed.